Kodluyoruz/taskforce/near-certified-developer-ncd/practice-near-academy-meme-museum/readme.md

 https://near.academy/near101/splash-1

 Do this interactive exercise to reinforce what we've learned so far.
-It ends with a certificate of completion.
+It ends with a certificate of completion. **Submit your certificate**

-**Submission requirement:** Submit your certificate